helium/HIP/0097-eliminating-mobile-dao-location-assertion-fees.md

 ## Motivation
 Paying a fee to manually self-assert a location change is wasteful, as the data obtained from self-assertions is unreliable as deployers can assert their equipment in a location other than where it's actually deployed without an impact to earnings.

-## Motivation
-Paying a fee to self-assert a location change is wasteful, as the data obtained from self-assertions is unreliable as deployers can assert their equipment in a location other than where it's actually deployed and still earn MOBILE.

 ## Stakeholders
 MOBILE Hotspot and Wi-Fi AP Deployers - This stakeholder is impacted as it removes the cost to relocate their coverage devices.